cloudfoundry-attic/cf-abacus/README.md

 In the end the Abacus CF bridge enables you to see runtime usage reports for the apps running on your Cloud Foundry instance.
 In order to start the CF bridge follow its [README](lib/cf/bridge/README.md).

+Concourse pipelines
+---

+You can use Concourse [pipelines](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/etc/concourse) to test, deploy and monitor Abacus.

 Layout
 ---